 The revision contains increased requirements for good hygiene practices.
 Among other things, these are designed to better avoid cross-contamination of allergens when harvesting, transporting or storing food.
 Food safety culture plays an important role in prevention and is therefore introduced as a general principle.

 The change in the Codex standard and the expectation of consumers and trading partners that food produced in the EU meets this standard make it necessary to include general requirements for food safety culture in the EU regulation.

 You can access the draft regulation (EC) No 852 / 202X here.

 WHY IS FOOD SAFETY CULTURE SO IMPORTANT?

-The aim of a food safety culture is to raise awareness and improve the behavior of employees regarding food safety.
+The aim of a food safety culture is to raise awareness and improve the behaviour of employees regarding food safety.
 A corporate culture that values food safety shows employees directly and indirectly that food safety is important and necessary to be successful in the company.
-This influences the behavior of employees and helps ensure that they act appropriately.
+This influences the behaviour of employees and helps ensure that they act appropriately.
 For more information on what a food safety culture is and how it can be assessed and nurtured, please click here.